 Wireless Emergency Alerts (WEA) provide alerting authorities the ability to send 90 character, geographically targeted text-like alerts to the public, warning of imminent threats to life and property.
 The initial requirements of the system were developed by an advisory committee established by the Federal Communications Commission (FCC) in accordance with the Warning, Alert and Response Network (“WARN”) Act of 2006.
 The Commercial Mobile Service Alert Advisory Committee (CMSAAC) conducted meetings during 2008 with findings published in three FCC Report and Order documents.

-During 2009, the IPAWS Program Management Office (PMO) worked with the Department of Homeland Security Science & Technology Directorate (DHS S&T), the Alliance of Telecommunications Industry Solutions (ATIS), and the Telecommunications Industry Association (TIA) to establish a specification for the interface between the federal alert aggregator/gateway and commercial service provider gateways.
+During 2009, the IPAWS Program Management Office (PMO) worked with the Department of Homeland Security Science and Technology Directorate (DHS S&T), the Alliance of Telecommunications Industry Solutions (ATIS), and the Telecommunications Industry Association (TIA) to establish a specification for the interface between the federal alert aggregator/gateway and commercial service provider gateways.
 In November 2009, the ATIS/TIA Joint WEA Working Group approved the Joint ATIS/TIA WEA Federal Alert Gateway to CMSP Gateway Interface Specification (J-STD-101) and the specification was adopted as the Government Interface Design Specification for the IPAWS federal alert aggregator/gateway.
 The adoption initiated the 28-month period during which participating Commercial Mobile Service Providers (CSMP) needed to develop, test and deploy their portion of the WEA system.
 In addition, ATIS and TIA approved the Joint ATIS/TIA WEA Federal Alert Gateway to CMSP Gateway Interface Test Specification (J-STD-102).

 A key differentiator of the WEA capability versus existing subscription-based text messaging alert services currently available in some localities is that WEA will enable alert messages to be broadcast to any capable cell phone within range of a targeted cellular communications tower.
 Wireless Emergency Alerts also utilize different communications channels and protocols in cellular systems which decrease the impact of network congestion on alert message delivery during times of emergency.
 Wireless Emergency Alerts facilitate the dissemination of three types of alerts: Presidential Alerts, Imminent Threat Alerts, and America's Missing: Broadcast Emergency Response (AMBER) Alerts.